-That the latter is the fundamental and primary right among all other fundamental rights, enumerated or not, is evident in the fact it is self-executing.
+Indeed, this memo address that issue.
+That the right to vote is the fundamental and primary right among all other fundamental rights, enumerated or not, is evident in the fact it is self-executing.
 Infringement upon it cannot occur under the Constitution if the government is, in fact, one that is duly and legally chosen by the People.
 Any government that asserts a mandate to rule on the basis of fraud or illegality effectuates an instant infringement on the sovereign's will, of necessity, has no legitimacy.
 It is as violent a usurpation as would be the direct use of force to suppress the People.
 Only, it is more sinister and insidious.
 It is at once an uncontestable rejection of the values and ideals of the People and a silent assassination of their collective right to express them.